How to Start and Run a Vending Machine Business

 Location can be about trial and error.
 There’s not much harm in moving a poorly performing vending machine to another location.

-But in today’s world with costs rising and shortages happening, Ausmus said finding that right location is even more difficult.
+But in today’s world with costs rising and shortages still happening, Ausmus said finding that right location is even more difficult than it was.

 When looking for locations, be prepared to approach the owner or landlord with a business plan for the machine.